Mentorship & Funding

 Learn more about the McGinnis Ventures Competition

 Come in to get insights from experts on better ways to design your product, devise a sales strategy, overcome a startup milestone and more.
-Visit our events calendar to find an Office Hour that matches your specific hurdle.
+Visit the Project Olympus Office Hours listings to find an Office Hour that matches your specific hurdle.

 McGinnis Ventures - Funding